The Magic of Networks Grown by Redirection: The Random Recursive Tree (RRT)

-so the deviation of $N_1(N)$ from its average is of the order of $\sqrt{N}$.
 Thus for large $N$, the number of nodes of degree 1 is sharply distributed about its average value.
-For this reason, one may ignore fluctuations and focus on the average number of nodes of degree 1.
-This same holds for all nodes of higher degrees, so that again we focus on the average number of nodes of any degree.
+For this reason, one may ignore fluctuations and focus on the average.
+This same holds for all nodes of higher degrees as long as the number of such nodes is large, $N_k(N)\gg 1$.
+Thus we again focus on the average.

 By similar reasoning as that used for $N_1$, the number of nodes of degree $k\geq 2$, evolves according to

 after each node addition.
 Following the same steps that led to Eq.~\eqref{N1av}, the evolution equation for $\langle N_k\rangle$ is